AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

     * The specified assignment must exist for the specified student.
     * The specified assignment must not already be marked.

 * If `c/CLASS` is used:
     * Marks the assignment `ASSIGNMENT` as completed for every student in the specified class `CLASS`.
     * Students who do not have the assignment or whose assignment is already marked are skipped.
     * The class must exist in EduBook (i.e. there is at least one student belonging to the specified class).
     * At least one student in the specified class must currently have the assignment unmarked.

+Examples:
+* `mark a/Tutorial 1 n/John Doe` — marks `Tutorial 1` of `John Doe` as completed
+* `mark a/Homework n/Bob` — marks `Homework` of `Bob` as completed
+* `mark a/Tutorial 1 c/Class 1-A` — marks `Tutorial 1` as completed for all students in `Class 1-A`, skipping those who do not have the assignment or whose assignment is already marked
+* `mark a/Homework c/Tutorial Group 2` — marks `Homework` as completed for all students in `Tutorial Group 2`, skipping those who do not have the assignment or whose assignment is already marked

 Upon successful marking, the assignment should turn green as shown:
 ![Marked Assignment](images/MarkedAssignment.png "Marked Assignment")